about

 Recycling textile fibre is an attempt to answer that; a method which involves shredding and re-using old garments weaving the fibres into fabric.
 The industry term for the fabrics used in this manner is ‘post-consumer textiles’- second-hand clothing processed by thrift stores and donation charities and then sold by the tonne to recycling plants.
 But in a world of fast fashion where millions of tonnes of clothes are thrown out every year, there’s just too much for this system to manage, and not all textiles are suited for the process. in addition, textile created this way only has a small (up to but usually less than 40%) percentage of recycled textile, mixed with new fibres to retain durability.
 It also takes a lot of energy and is far from a perfected method.

 Despite the eco credentials of these methods the absolute bulk of garments produced to this standard are still sewn in sweatshops located in developing nations, where human beings (sometimes children) are grossly underpaid, housed in dangerous conditions and made sick by long working hours and exposure to fibre dust and chemicals.
-I¨m happy to say I suffer no such problems and because I am my own supply chain without middlemen I can keep my prices more affordable than most suppliers who produce ethically and respect human rights.
+I’m happy to say I suffer no such problems and because I am my own supply chain without middlemen I can keep my prices more affordable than most suppliers who produce ethically and respect human rights.

 The two options described above - organic cotton and recycled fibre - are both preferable to the way the vast majority of garments are manufactured today - that is industrially grown and dyed cotton, causing ecological devastation.
 There has also been progress in recent years with other types of fibre, such as lyocell, modal and hemp.
 There are companies that produce with these fibres in a 'closed loop' business model, which is admirable and more sustainable than fast fashion.
-However, as I edit this text in 2018 we are heading for rapid climate change and no longer have the luxury to slowly work out kinks within a non-functioning system.
-We need change now, and that means halting manufacture.

 So I've chosen the third option, using recycled textile exclusively.
 This is a simple equation - truly ethical product produced with truly ethical methods - my promise.
-The fast fashion and textile industries are huge and enourmously harmful - the brief description above only scratches the surface.
+The fast fashion and textile industries are huge and enormously harmful - the brief description above only scratches the surface.
 For recommended further reading about fast fashion and its impact on our planet, please see fashionrevolution.org, an excellent hub of information, initiatives and ways to get involved.

 Acknowledgements